This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Which is easier for small businesses with limited budgets?"

-Google and Facebook emerge as the most favored options for small businesses with limited budgets across models due to their high visibility, free or low-cost tools, and widespread accessibility.
+Wix and Shopify emerge as the most favored options for small businesses with limited budgets due to their higher visibility across models and perceived affordability combined with user-friendly features.

 chatgpt